practicalli/spacemacs/introduction/workshop-conventions.md

 ## Classic Emacs Keybindings

 The keybindings used in Emacs (holy mode) are also available, many of which start with `C-c` or `C-x`.
 If you are familiar with these then its fine to stick with them.
 However, if you have trouble learning or remembering them, then switch to the Spacemacs mnemonic alternatives.

+## Universal argument

+`SPC-u` is the key binding for the Emacs universal argument, `C-u` in Emacs, which is used before other key bindings to modify the function that is called.

+For example, `SPC-u , m s` in a Clojure file will start a REPL, but allow for editing of the command line that starts the REPL process